belovetech/stuCamp/backend/README.md

 ### NPM Dependencies

-Once you have your virtual environment setup and running, install dependencies by naviging to the /backend directory and running:
+Once you have your virtual environment setup and running, install dependencies by navigating to the /backend directory and running:

 ```BASH
 `npm install`